eddytwist/user-storage/README.md

-# User Storage
+# User Administration Tool
-Console application with quite simple interface that allows you create, read, update and delete Users in file.
+User storage application with console interface that allows you create, read, update and delete Users in file.

 ## Technology stack:
 - Maven